ddilshod93/ddilshod93/README.md

 - 👋 Hi, I’m @ddilshod93
-- 👀 I’m interested in programmer
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on python sources code
 - 📫 How to reach me ddilshod93@gmail.com or t.me/ddilshod93